 Ms Jane Hughes, Business Manager

-Ms Kai Romot, Director of Development, Communications & Communities
+Ms Kai Romot, Director of Development & Communities

-Mrs Danielle Hargrove, Director of Enrolments and Marketing
+Mrs Danielle Hargrove, Director of Marketing & Communications

 Mr Andrew Longhurst, Director of ICT